 Having said that, I hope if you continue to read my stories I won’t offend or be dismissed for calling what I do praying and for saying God answers my prayers.

-And I think maybe that’s the biggest part of what I’m saying here that really matters.
+And I think maybe that’s also the biggest part of what I’m saying here that really matters.